 This book explains and shows how to apply Python scripting in practice.
 Unlike the majority of the Python books, it will show you how to approach and resolve real-world issues that most system administrators will come across in their careers.

 Pro Python System Administration, Second Edition explains and shows how to apply Python scripting in practice.
-Unlike the majority of the Python books, it will show you how to approach and resolve real-world issues that most system administrators will come across in their careers.
+It will show you how to approach and resolve real-world issues that most system administrators will come across in their careers.
 This book has been updated using Python 2.7 and Python 3 where appropriate.
 It also uses various new and now relevant open source projects and tools that are or should now be used in practice.

 SharePoint Designer 2010 is the key to customizing and improving the functionality and appearance of SharePoint sites, and Pro SharePoint Designer 2010 is your one-stop shop to getting the most from this powerful application.